Published in Notebooks

 Should end up faster than Ivy Bridge, too

-released the first performance figures for its upcoming 17W Trinity APUs, which will find they way into ultrathin notebooks later this year.
+AMD has released the first performance figures for its upcoming 17W Trinity APUs, which will find they way into ultrathin notebooks later this year.

 Intel’s ultrabooks are powered by Sandy Bridge ULV chips and the first Ivy Bridge based designs should start appearing by mid-2012.
 Current ultrabook parts also feature a 17W TDP, so it seems AMD will be able to match Intel’s current generation in terms of power consumption.
 In addition, AMD will offer somewhat beefier 25W versions for slightly thicker designs.